ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 1. To observe the current value of the ingress route table visit the [Routing tables for VPC](https://{DomainName}/vpc-ext/network/routingTables) in the {{site.data.keyword.cloud_notm}} console.
 Select the **transit** vpc from the drop down and then select the **tgw-ingress** routing table.

+   Make the changes to the routing table:

 1. Apply the transit_ingress layer:
    ```sh
    ./apply.sh transit_ingress_tf
    ```
    {: codeblock}

+1. Refresh the browser display of the routing table to observe the routes.
 1. Run the test suite.
    **Expected:** All tests except enterprise <-> spoke cross zone